 We focus on 1 keV as a typical kinetic energy of the electrons in the present study.
 We conduct one dimensional test-particle simulation for monoenergetic electron along Saturn's dipole magnetic field line around Enceladus (L=3.95).
 The number of electron used in this simulation is 500,000.
 We assume that the boundary condition is in the magnetic latitude range of -10 - 10 degrees and the loss cone angle at the equator is 7.3 degrees.
-Trajectories of electrons are computed by considering under a dipole magnetic field.
+A trajectory trace is terminated when a pitch angel of each article at the boundary is smaller than the loss cone angle.
+We assume that the electrons precipitate into the atmosphere since the collisional frequency at the boundary is smaller than the bounce frequency.
+Trajectories of the electrons are computed by considering under a dipole magnetic field.

-$$m \, dv/dt = q \left(\vec{E} + v \times \vec{B} \right),$$
+$$m \, dv/dt = q(\vec{E} + v \times \vec{B})$$